ibleaman/JPPC/concerts.md

 **ENGLISH TRANSLATIONS PROVIDED**

-This concert is excerpts from our June and October 2023 Merkin Hall performances, named **Chutzpah!
+This concert features excerpts from our June and October 2023 Merkin Hall performances, named **Chutzpah!
 Yiddish Songs of Defiance**.
 It features brand-new choral arrangements and familiar songs you'll hear in a completely different way.
 Even if you don't know a word of Yiddish, the song intros and English supertitles will keep you fully engaged and in the spirit.
 The concert also honors two historic acts of defiance: the Warsaw Ghetto Uprising (80 years ago) and the founding of the state of Israel (75 years ago).

 **PROGRAM**
 *Ba di taykhn fun Bovl* (Psalm 137 in Yiddish) ~